Rishabh20539011/Custom_BGR/README.md

 * Integrating Matting models to enhance the clarity of boundaries in our segmented images.
 * Introducing additional variables to provide more control over our results.
 * Implementing multi-factor authentication in our app.
+* ADD Monitoring tool like Prometheus or Grafana to my deployment
 * Developing a dynamic user interface.